Jagannath Mishra

 Jagannath Mishra (24 June 1937 – 19 August 2019) was an Indian politician who served as Chief Minister of Bihar and as Minister in the Union Cabinet.
 He was also Member of Parliament, Rajya Sabha between 1988 - 1990 and 1994 - 2000.
 His involvement was at a high level in the Indian National Congress.
 He was elected Chief Minister of Bihar three times.
 After his brother L.N.
 Mishra's assassination, Jagannath Mishra became Bihar's most powerful Congress leader in the late seventies and eighties.
 Prior to the emergence of Lalu Prasad Yadav in 1990, Jagannath Mishra was rated as the biggest mass leader in the Congress.
 He was affectionately called "Doctor Sahib".
-He was also referred to as "Maulana" Jagannath because of his clout with the Muslims that he had earned by making Urdu the second official language of the state in 1980.